-Medium/short chain L-3-hydroxyacyl-CoA dehydrogenase (M/SCHAD) deficiency is a rare inherited disorder of fat metabolism that prevents the body from making enough energy during stress, illness and fasting.
-When the body has used up its stores of sugars, it must turn to fats to make energy.
-In each cell in the body, this breakdown of fats is done in the mitochondria, the “powerhouses of the cell,” in a four-step process known as beta-oxidation.
+Like other FAODs, medium/short chain L-3-hydroxyacyl-CoA dehydrogenase (M/SCHAD) deficiency prevents the body from making enough energy during times of stress, illness, and fasting.
+When the body has used up its stores of sugars, it must turn to fats to make energy in a four-step process known as beta-oxidation.
+In each cell in the body, this breakdown of fats is done in the mitochondria known as the “powerhouses of the cell.”
 M/SCHAD is a member of a protein family that performs the third step in the process.
-In addition, M/SCHAD has a different role inside the mitochondria as a part of the control of insulin secretion.
-Without M/SCHAD, too much insulin goes into the blood, causing low blood sugar levels.
-Loss of normal control of insulin levels is the most dangerous aspect of M/SCHAD deficiency.
+It also has a different role inside the mitochondria as a part of the control of insulin secretion.
+Without M/SCHAD, too much insulin goes into the blood.
+This increased insulin causes low blood sugar levels.
+Loss of normal control of insulin levels is the most dangerous aspect of this deficiency.

-Without appropriate treatment, patients may have fever, diarrhea, vomiting, and low blood sugar, which can worsen to cause seizures and coma.
+Fatty acid oxidation research shows that low blood sugar could worsen to cause seizures and coma, and infants with M/SCHAD may also develop liver disease.
 These symptoms usually appear the first time the child gets an illness and stops eating regularly.
 Without regular feedings, M/SCHAD deficient infants have too little blood sugar (glucose) to use for energy when facing minor stresses like an ear infection or diarrhea.
-They also have too much insulin in their blood, which further lowers blood sugar, plus they cannot use fat to make energy, so have 2 reasons to develop the symptoms listed above.
+Because they have too much insulin in their blood that further lowers their blood sugar and they cannot use fat to make energy, they have two reasons to develop the symptoms listed above.

 How To Diagnose M/SCHAD Deficiency